 Additional resources on conditioning and effectively losing weight

-For toning, you will want a model that provides a combination of both strength training and conditioning.
+For toning, you will want a model that provides a combination of both weighted exercise and conditioning.
 In case you’re unfamiliar with the terms, let me provide a quick explanation for you.
-Strength training consists of exercises like lifting weights that focus on building and strengthening the muscles.
+Weight training consists of exercises like lifting weights that focus on building and strengthening the muscles.
 Conditioning consists of more fast-paced exercises like sprints or rowing that focus on burning body fat and defining the muscles.
 Together, these two types of training are the perfect combination for a toned and lean body.

 Most home gyms are made with only strength training in mind, so it can be tricky trying to find something that can also offer the conditioning aspect (and honestly, the conditioning aspect is the more important of the two training types because that’s what really shapes and defines the muscles, giving you the toned figure that you’re looking for).
 There are, however, a select few home gyms on the market that offer both types of training and have become extremely popular options for those with the goal of toning.